 Summary and Conclusions

 In a typical private commercial real estate investment opportunity, transaction sponsors will create their own pro forma and perform their own financial analysis.
 These calculations are summarized in the investment’s offering materials.
-However, it is incumbent upon individual investors to perform their own analysis, using an Excel spreadsheet, to test the sponsors’ assumptions and to make sure they are comfortable with the risk/return profile of the opportunity.
+However, it is incumbent upon individual investors to perform their own analysis, using an Excel spreadsheet, to test the sponsors’ assumptions and to make sure they are comfortable with the risk/return profile of the real estate investment opportunity.

 Interested In Learning More?